 From time to time, the Company enters into non-cancelable leases for some of our facility and equipment needs.
 These leases allow the Company to conserve cash by paying a monthly lease rental fee for the use of facilities and equipment rather than purchasing them.
 The Company's leases have remaining terms ranging from one to eight years, some of which may include options to extend the leases for up to five years, and some of which may include options to terminate the leases within one year.
 Currently, all of the Company's leases contain fixed payment terms.
 The Company may decide to cancel or terminate a lease before the end of its term, in which case we are typically liable to the lessor for the remaining lease payments under the term of the lease.
-Additionally, all of our month-to-month leases are cancelable by the Company had no leases with residual value guarantees.
+Additionally, all of our month-to-month leases are cancelable by the Company or the lessor, at any time, and are not included in our right-of-use asset or lease liability.
+As of July 2, 2021, the Company had no leases with residual value guarantees.
 Typically, the Company has purchase options on the equipment underlying its long-term leases.
 The Company may exercise some of these purchase options when the need for equipment is on-going and the purchase option price is attractive.
 Nonperformance-related default covenants, cross-default provisions, subjective default provisions and material adverse change clauses contained in material lease agreements, if any, are also evaluated to determine whether those clauses affect lease classification in accordance with "ASC" Topic 842-10-25.
 Leases are accounted for as operating or financing leases, depending on the terms of the lease.